Best Sportsbooks in Canada: Online Canada Sportsbook Reviews July 2026

 How many provinces and territories offer regulated sportsbooks?

-As of October 2022, Ontario is the only region in Canada offering regulated sports betting.
+Ontario and Alberta are the only regions in Canada offering regulated sports betting.
 The sportsbooks listed on this page operate in what is referred to as the "grey market", which means they can be used by Canadians but are not regulated by provincial or federal governments.

 Which withdrawal options do Canadian sports betting sites support?